B4n4n4j0e/pythia/README.md

 - Provide non-root users with the capability to use zeek ```sudo setcap cap_net_raw,cap_net_admin=eip /path/to/zeek```

 # How to install for development
-If you don't want to setup a proxy for development, just download and install the branch no_proxy.
+If you don't want to setup a proxy for development, just download and install the branch dev.
 In this branch the flask_cors extension is used for the backend, which makes cross-origin AJAX possible.

 ## Front and Backend
 - Step 1: Install required dependencies